News & Events

 “Chemical synthesis against ‘undruggable’ targets: from bacterial infection to cancer”

-Department of Pharmaceutics and Pharmaceutical Chemistry
+Department of Molecular Pharmaceutics

 Global Public Health Grand Rounds Presenting: